Coronavirus: Sonia urges people not to panic, pitches for relief package

 In a statement, Gandhi urged Prime Minister Narendra Modi and the government to increase the number of testing facilities across the country and make public the details of hospitals and medical facilities through a dedicated portal.
 She also pitched for a special budgetary allocation for enhancing the facilities to combat the virus.

 "Extraordinary times call for extraordinary measures.
 A comprehensive, sector-wise relief package needs to be announced forthwith by the government, including necessary tax breaks, interest subvention and deferment of liabilities.
-For the salaried class, the government and the RBI must consider a deferment of EMIs," the Congress chief said..
+For the salaried class, the government and the RBI must consider a deferment of EMIs," the Congress chief said.
+She called for special financial incentives for those manufacturing protective gear to combat the virus.

+Gandhi said COVID-19 was a huge setback for millions of daily wage earners, MGNREGA workers, ad-hoc and temporary employees, labourers, farmers and those in the unorganised sector.
+"Even for regular employees, reports suggest massive layoffs and retrenchments.
+The government has to put in place broad-based social protection measures, including direct cash financial help to these sections," she said.

+The Congress chief noted that all businesses, especially the micro, small and medium ones, were under a huge stress on account of the coronavirus outbreak..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)